 "I Got Better Than I Deserved"- A Cop Story

 My childhood was a trainwreck.
+My apologies- but this story must start here for context.

-My family moved 6 times by the time I graduated.
+My family moved 6 times by the time I graduated from high school.
 My folks fought daily, sometimes physically.
 Throughout my teen years, I just began to develop a bad attitude.
 The attitude that thinks this shit is never going to change.
 Parents taking their problems out on their kids.
-People sense when you have a bad attitude.
+People know when you have a bad attitude.
 It's like blood in the water.
-Folks don't care why you have it so much, most people just think you were born some sort of asshole- and they react to that.
-I managed to get in a few scrapes with the law with that bad attitude of mine.
-Almost in every one of those scrapes- I was innocent.
-What always got me into trouble was my attitude.
-I want to tell you about one of those episodes in particular.
+Folks don't care why you have a bad attitude so much, most people just think you were born some sort of asshole- and they react to that.

 Somebody actually did some police work and found out that I was still in school or at football practice when the checks were stolen.
 The police exonerated me before I took the polygraph and Kayleen finally admitted she had made the whole thing up.
 That was one of several incidents I was implicated in during my teenage years.
+I should tell you that I never saw a courtroom.

 I never failed to take responsibility for my attitude.
 I knew it was bad.
 But I had no therapists, nobody to help me, and I tried a number of things that simply didn't work.
+I couldn't fix me.
+I was like the walking wounded after the plane crashes.

 I worked 25 years, more or less.
 I locked up every wife beater I came across.
 A few women also.
-Towards the end of my career, and during my Chief of Police phase, my attitude began to deteriorate once again.
+Toward the end of my career, and during my Chief of Police phase, my attitude began to deteriorate once again.
 Eventually I got divorced and then retired, traveling the US on my bulletproof Valkyrie, and settled into New Orleans where I would finally find some peace and serenity.

 Throughout all those years, I always knew what the problem was.
 I just had no way to cure it.
 I had a few other unjust situations happen but again- it was always my bad attitude that attracted those vultures.
 People don't pick on nice people.
 They pick on people they don't like.